Onoruuu/Onoruuu.github.io/content/blog/vrchat.md

 and I guess what hurts the most is the suffering people have to go through because of our inefficient systems.

----

-this post was written as a prompt to chatgpt. was in the process of learning vim but somehow the conversation ended up philosophical. then this blurb came out.